If TV writers need cheap exposition, the easiest way is to have a news Show Within a Show

 - Jane Valderama in Saints Row 2 speaks in the weirdly smarmy monotone and a WASPish accent that only slips when she says her Hispanic last name.
 Also indulges the tortured metaphors, especially while giving running commentary as an embedded reporter in the Gang War — she rides shotgun with the Boss, bringing her own shotgun.

-- She continues the trend again in the third and even when she's acting as a radio host in the forth.
+- She continues the trend again in the third and even when she's acting as a radio host in the fourth.

 - The second Oddworld game, Abe's Exoddus, has the "Magog on the March" news bulletins, where a Slig anchor presents the latest crimes of the "terrorist" Abe and the declarations of Glukkon directors, with ads for various Glukkon products sprinkled throughout.